Bultut-yegon/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory "task 13"We are symbols, and inhabit symbols
-Create a script that deletes all files in the current working directory that end with the character ~ "TASK 16" Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory"task 17"
+Create a script that deletes all files in the current working directory that end with the character ~ "TASK 16" Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory"task 17" command that lists all the files and directories of the current directory, separated by commas (,)"task 18"